 Step 7) Always Remember

 Because I’ve followed these divine steps, it doesn’t mean I don’t come up short sometimes.
-Every now and again I can find myself feeling inferior and unsure but, I refuse to dwell in such darkness for long.
-At this point of my life, such thinking is beneath my amplitude radar.
-Besides I wrote an inspirational quote I live by daily and will always remember, “I am to love who I am, while being in love with who I am becoming”
+Every now and again I can find myself feeling inferior and unsure.
+I refuse to dwell in such darkness for long.
+At this point in my life, such thinking is beneath my amplitude radar.
+I share with you one of my most adored quotes.
+I will always remember, “I am to love who I am, while being in love with who I am becoming.”